wobbals/opentok-ios-sdk/docs/src/Using_iOS-template.md

 * Some features available in the OpenTok SDK for other platforms (such as JavaScript) are not supported in the OpenTok iOS SDK.
 These unsupported features include peer-to-peer streaming and archiving.

-* The OpenTok iOS SDK supports iOS 5 only.
+* The OpenTok iOS SDK supports iOS 5 and later only.

 * Our graphics rendering pipeline causes this error to be logged when debugging: "CGContextDrawImage: invalid context 0x0."
 This should not affect the performance of your app.
 If you experience video quality issues, please let us know.